agalaviz-clay/FileSearch/README.md

 To run this program successfully you will need to download this program with all of its associated files.
-Once you have them downloaded save them to a directory of your choosing you will need to open the terminal and navigate to the directory where you saved the TargetCaseStudy folder.
+Once you have them downloaded save them to a directory of your choosing you will need to open the terminal and navigate to the directory where you saved the folder.
-Like so: cd pathToDirectory/TargetCaseStudy/src after that you will need to type this, g++ main.cc search.cc simple.cc regular.cc preprocess.cc this will compile the code and create an executable called a.out At this point you will want to type  ./a.out to run the executable.
+Like so: cd pathToDirectory/FileSearch/src after that you will need to type this, g++ main.cc search.cc simple.cc regular.cc preprocess.cc this will compile the code and create an executable called a.out At this point you will want to type ./a.out to run the executable.

 The terminal will now prompt the user to enter a search term and search method, execute the search, and return results.
 For instance: